Spring 2014 quarter

 - Required Fees

 - $250 for transportation, meals and lodging for a field trip to the Columbia Gorge.

 - Upper Division Science Credit

-- Students who successfully complete the course will earn 16 units of upper division science credit in field plant taxonomy, vegetation and ecology and the Pacific Northwest, and floristic research.
+- Students who successfully complete the course will earn 16 units of upper division science credit in field plant taxonomy, vegetation ecology, restoration ecology, and floristic research.

 - May be offered again in

 - Offered During